Women’s soccer is gaining popularity and viewership, but it’s also still struggling against biases and unfair conditions.

 One of our favorite women’s soccer ideas for growing the sport is to get out there and watch in person!

-If you have a local professional team, then definitely go to at least one home game.
+If you have a local professional team, go to at least one home game.
 You can also head to a local college game at any level.
 As a professional player, I can tell you that this kind of support goes a long way.

 It’s encouraging and empowering to see people in the stands and hear the crowd ebb and flow with the game.